-She has guest conducted throughout Mexico, including several performances with the Orquesta Filarmonica de la UNAM and the Orquesta Sinfonica Nacional in the Palacio Bellas Artes, and also with the Orquesta Sinfonica de Aquascalientes, Orquesta Sinfonica de Yucatan, and the Orquesta Sinfonia Sinaloa.
-She recently appeared with the Santa Cruz Symphony in California, and is one of the few regular guest conductors of the Southbank Sinfonia in London.
-In 2012, she made her debut with the Teresa Carreno Youth Orchestra of Venezuela (Venezuela's premier youth orchestra and younger sibling of the Simon Bolivar Symphony Orchestra), which was highly acclaimed by founder Maestro Antonio Abreu.
+Rebecca has guest conducted throughout Mexico, including several performances with the Orquesta Filarmonica de la UNAM and the Orquesta Sinfonica Nacional in the Palacio Bellas Artes, and also with the Orquesta Sinfonica de Aquascalientes, Orquesta Sinfonica de Yucatan, and the Orquesta Sinfonia Sinaloa.
+She recently appeared with the Santa Cruz Symphony in California and in 2012, she made her debut with the Teresa Carreño Youth Orchestra of Venezuela (Venezuela's premier youth orchestra and younger sibling of the Simon Bolivar Symphony Orchestra), which was highly acclaimed by founder Maestro Antonio Abreu.

-Ms Miller has released two commercial CDs, with four future discs to be released in the next two years.
-Her 2011 disc for Signum Records features the world premiere recording of Aaron Jay Kernis’ inventive dramatic work, Goblin Market (1995), a setting of Christina Rosetti’s poem for narrator and large ensemble, with Mary King as narrator.
+Rebecca previous CD releases include her 2011 disc for Signum Records, featuring the world premiere recording of Aaron Jay Kernis’ inventive dramatic work, Goblin Market (1995), a setting of Christina Rosetti’s poem for narrator and large ensemble, with Mary King as narrator.
 The recording was critically acclaimed by International Record Review, Musicweb International, Gramophone Magazine, and Fanfare Magazine, among others, and received several awards - including an 'IRR Outstanding Recording' by International Record Review, and was chosen as one of Musicweb International's 'Recordings of the year' of 2011.
 To read the reviews, please click here.
 Her debut CD was of the music of Lou Harrison for Mode Records (see paragraph below).

-From 2007 to 2010 Ms Miller served as Resident Conductor of the Louisiana Philharmonic Orchestra in New Orleans, where she was artistic director of her own series, “Casual Classics”.
+From 2007 to 2010 Rebecca served as Resident Conductor of the Louisiana Philharmonic Orchestra in New Orleans, where she was artistic director of her own series, “Casual Classics”.
 As Resident Conductor, Ms. Miller conducted over 40 concerts a year, including subscription and spotlight series performances, as well as dozens of education, family and community concerts.
-From 2005 to 2007, Ms. Miller served as Conducting Fellow of The Houston Symphony, leading more than 70 concerts in two years, including her debut on the symphony’s classical subscription series, sharing the podium with Hans Graf.
+From 2005 to 2007, Rebecca served as Conducting Fellow of The Houston Symphony, leading more than 70 concerts in two years, including her debut on the symphony’s classical subscription series, sharing the podium with Hans Graf.

-Ms. Miller’s former guest conducting includes the London Sinfonietta, The Orchestra of the Swan, the Manson Ensemble, and the BBC Proms in the United Kingdom, The New Asiana Ensemble in Korea, and the Jerusalem Symphony Orchestra in Israel.
-In the United States, Ms. Miller has guest conducted the Houston Symphony, Reno Philharmonic, Hunstville Symphony Orchestra, Williamsport Symphony Orchestra (PA), Musiqa Houston and at The Bard Festival (NY).
+Rebecca's former guest conducting includes the London Sinfonietta, The Orchestra of the Swan, the Manson Ensemble, and the BBC Proms in the United Kingdom, The New Asiana Ensemble in Korea, and the Jerusalem Symphony Orchestra in Israel.
+In the United States, Rebecca has guest conducted the Houston Symphony, Reno Philharmonic, Hunstville Symphony Orchestra, Williamsport Symphony Orchestra (PA), Musiqa Houston and at The Bard Festival (NY).

 In 1999, Rebecca Miller founded the London-based The New Professionals Orchestra, an orchestra comprised of some of London’s foremost classical musicians.
 As Artistic Director, she has led The New Professionals in guest performances at London’s South Bank Centre, the BAC Battersea Opera Festival, and at various music societies and festivals around the UK.
 The orchestra’s debut CD, entitled, “Lou Harrison: For Strings” was released by Mode Records in 2004.
 Featuring the world premiere recording of Harrison’s Pipa Concerto played by world renowned Pipa player Wu Man, it is also the first complete recording on CD of Harrison’s Suite for Symphonic Strings (1960), and was chosen to feature on the soundtrack of Martin Scorcese's film 'Shutter Island'.
 For more information, please click here.